 When you come to therapeutic yoga, you'll be given full one-on-one attention and be encouraged to move at your own pace.
 What do you hope to get out of practicing therapeutic yoga?
 Your therapist will never place expectations on you.
 There’s no right or wrong when it comes to yoga.
 The only thing asked of you when you come in is to have to open mind and willingness to experience a life-changing yoga practice.

 Are you ready to deepen your mind-body connection?
 Therapeutic yoga for emotional healing enhances your own sense of self-empowerment as you begin to trust your own inner wisdom and knowledge.

 You’ll be able to think about yourself, the environment, and the relationship between the two in new ways which will improve your self-care and self-worth, creating positive change in your life.

 As you deepen your intuition and inner trust, you’ll become more grounded and emotionally stable not only during sessions, but in your personal life off the mat.

 Start Making Healthy Choices Today!

 Start making healthy life choices that nurture your mind, body, and soul.
 Call 954-391-5305, ext.
 8 to learn how therapeutic yoga can improve your emotional well-being.

 Dr. Heather Violante is a licensed psychologist and founder of Serenity Lane Psychological Services.
-She is a certified vinyasa yoga instructor and additionally certified in using therapeutic yoga techniques for emotional healing.
-She specializes in helping adults struggling with drug and alcohol addiction, stress, anxiety, depression, and bipolar disorder.
+She is a certified vinyasa yoga instructor at the 500 hour level, a certified Yoga of 12-Step Recovery Leader (Y12SR), and is additionally certified in using therapeutic yoga techniques for emotional healing at the 100 hour level.